PREDICT-EPFL/piqp/README.md

 ## Credits

-PIQP is developed the following people:
+PIQP is developed by the following people:
 * Roland Schwan (main developer)
 * Yuning Jiang (methods and maths)
 * Daniel Kuhn (methods and maths)